August 11, 2021

 Don’t confuse this with a Gen 3 approach.
 There must be a better way.

 What really is a machine learning model?
 If we look at it abstractly, it takes data as input and spits out predictions and hopefully also model insights so we can evaluate how well the model is doing.
 If you accept this as your paradigm for machine learning, it becomes obvious that your ML platform needs to be data-focused.
 Gen 1 and Gen 2 are unnecessarily concerned with what is happening inside that model, as a result, it becomes nearly impossible for the average company to string together a dependable production process.
-But, with a data-first approach, this is actually attainable.
+But, with a data-centric approach, this is actually attainable.

 To the credit of the Gen 1 and Gen 2 approaches, Gen 3 wouldn’t exist without them.
 Both because it builds upon some of the concepts they established, and without people struggling to actually operationalize ML with Gen 1 and Gen 2 tools, it likely never would have come about.
-At the heart of the data-first approach is the idea that AI has advanced enough that you should be able to simply provide a set of training data to your platform, along with a small amount of metadata or configuration, and the platform will be able to create and deploy your use case into production in hours.
+At the heart of the data-centric approach is the idea that AI has advanced enough that you should be able to simply provide a set of training data to your platform, along with a small amount of metadata or configuration, and the platform will be able to create and deploy your use case into production in hours.
 No coding is necessary.
 No pipelining.
 No struggling with DevOps tools as a data scientist.
 Operationalizing this workflow couldn’t be easier.

 How is this possible?
 Well, as I said, we’re building on a lot of concepts we’ve discussed already in this article.
 There are three core ingredients:

-If you want to see what this looks like in practice, you can try the declarative data-first AI platform we are building at Continual.
+If you want to see what this looks like in practice, you can try the declarative data-centric AI platform we are building at Continual.
 It sits on top of your cloud data warehouse and continually builds predictive models that never stop learning from your data.
 Users can interact with the system via CLI, SDK, or UI, but production use is easily operationalized via simple declarative CLI commands.

-We’re not the only ones who are thinking about ML in a data-first approach.
+We’re not the only ones who are thinking about ML in a data-centric approach.
 This idea has been kicking around in FAANG companies for several years, such as Apple’s Overton and Trinity and Uber’s Ludwig.
 A recent article on Declarative Machine Learning Systems provides an excellent summary of these efforts.
 Andrew Ng recently riffed on data-centric AI as has Andrej Karpathy from Tesla.
 We expect that many more are on their way.
-We also believe that declarative data-first AI is an essential part of the modern data stack, which promises to reduce the complexity of running a data platform in the cloud.
+We also believe that declarative data-centric AI is an essential part of the modern data stack, which promises to reduce the complexity of running a data platform in the cloud.

-Although we believe data-first platforms will arise to be the predominant ML platforms for everyday AI, they are not without their limits.
+Although we believe data-centric platforms will arise to be the predominant ML platforms for everyday AI, they are not without their limits.
 For truly cutting-edge AI research, there’s probably nothing that can get around the fact that manual work will be needed.
 This may not be a large concern outside the most technical of companies, but it helps to have a development-focused tool available for such times.
-We believe that the data-first platform is great at solving 95% of the known ML problems out there, and the other 5% may require more TLC.
+We believe that the data-centric platform is great at solving 95% of the known ML problems out there, and the other 5% may require more TLC.
 However, we think it’s a monumental improvement to enable 95% of your use cases to be handled by data engineers/analysts with some oversight by a data scientist, and allow the data science team to focus more on the difficult 5% of problems.
-To do this, they need a stellar system that automates everything and lets them manage and maintain workflow with little intervention required: ala a data-first platform.
+To do this, they need a stellar system that automates everything and lets them manage and maintain workflow with little intervention required: ala a data-centric platform.